leaberry/jekyll-udpl/about/index.md

 share: false
 ---

-The Utah Defensive Pistol League was formed in 2001.
+The Utah Defensive Pistol League is a local Utah County not-for-profit organization formed in 2001.
+We are affiliated with various shooting organizations and run various types of matches all year long.

 ## Club Affiliations